AleksandarVeljkovicc/Auction/README.md

-Desktop auction app.
+Desktop auction application created with WPF, C# and Microsoft SQL Server 2014.

+Note: I've used .NET Framework 4.8.1, Microsoft Visual Studio 2022 lost its Long-Term Support for it, so it won't install automatically.
+To open the app, .NET Framework 4.8.1 must be installed manually.

 This app has 2 users: administrator and regular user.

--The administrator can add new products and remove products.
-Adding products starts the auction, and a timer of 2 minutes starts ticking.
+-Administrator can add new products and remove products.
+Adding products will start the auction, and a timer of 2 minutes will start ticking.

--Regular user and offer the biggest price; clicking the "offer" button, the price increases for 1 euro, and the timer restarts.
+-Regular user can offer the highest price; when he clicks on the "offer" button, the price increases by 1 euro and the timer restarts.

-If the time off of 2 minutes runs out, the auction closes. ﻿
+When the 2-minute timer has expired, the auction ends.

-I didn't make a sign-in page, users must be added directly in the database.
+I didnt't make a sign-up page; the users must be added directly in the database.

 Patterns used: